im-solar/GroupGenius/README.md

 ## (Group Creation Tool)

+# Note: Run auto_setup in order to use the program as it downloads the requirements needed

 ## 0.1.0 Introduction
 ### What is Group Genius?
 Group Genius is a command-line interface group creation tool designed for educators, sports teams, and various other applications.
 It serves as an advanced group generator, offering a multitude of customization options while maintaining user-friendly functionality.